 - Pudendal artery angioplasty and stenting

 Urinary incontinence caused by benign prostate hyperplasia (BPH)

 The ureters are long, narrow tubes that carry urine from the kidneys to the bladder.
 Sometimes, ureters can become obstructed due to kidney stones, blood clots or kidney stones.
-A uretal stent is a thin, flexible tube threaded into the ureter by an interventional radiologist.
-During this procedure, a tube is placed through the skin on the patient’s back into the kidney to open the ureter and restore the flow of urine into the bladder.
+A ureteral stent is a thin, flexible tube threaded into the ureter by an interventional radiologist.
+During this procedure at Lakeland Vascular Institute, a tube is placed through the skin on the patient’s back into the kidney to open the ureter and restore the flow of urine into the bladder.
 This is known as ureteral stenting.